 The Chichibu Distillery

 It all started some three centuries ago when the first of Ichiro Akuto’s forefathers began making alcoholic beverages in Saitama Prefecture.
-His grandfather began making whisky in the mid-1940’s with Hanyu Distillery, whose focus on malt whiskies took off with the Japanese economic boom of the 1980s.
-However, when the bubble burst in the 1990s, so too did the first Japanese Whisky boom, leading to Hanyu—like several other distillers—shuttering their doors.
+His grandfather began making whisky in the mid-1940s with Hanyu Distillery, whose focus on malt whiskies took off with the Japanese economic boom of the 1980s.
+However, when the bubble burst in the 1990s, so too did the first Japanese Whisky boom, leading Hanyu—like several other distilleries—to shutter its doors.
 Ichiro saved his grandfather’s old inventory and subsequently released the Playing Card series.
 This collection, which debuted to a slow start in the early 2000s, is now considered unicorn whisky, the stuff of legend.
-With the success of the playing cards, Ichiro saw that the Japanese whisky revival was imminent and in 2008 he built his current distillery in Chichibu.
-Chichibu distillery is where Ichiro, a 21st-century whisky-maker, embraces the heritage and heart of the Scots, balanced by the precision of the Japanese, and the shokunin philosophy.
+With the success of the playing cards, Ichiro saw that the Japanese whisky revival was imminent and in 2008, he built his current distillery in Chichibu.
+Today, Chichibu represents the gold standard for Japanese whisky precision and innovation.